18 Best Baby Breakfast Recipes

 - Sprinkle with cereal

-- Mix, and add a bit more yoghurt to make a smooth consistency, if necessary.
+- Mix and add more yoghurt to achieve a smooth consistency.

 - Fold in blueberries and honey.
-(Use honey only for babies older than 1 and after talking to your doctor as they could contain spores deadly to babies weak immune systems)
+(Use honey only for babies older than one and after talking to your doctor as they could contain spores deadly to babies’ weak immune systems)

 11. Breakfast Cookies

-So, cookies for breakfast may seem insane, but it works as they contain everything your baby should be eating anyhow.
-A word of caution, these are for bigger babies that are used to solid foods.
+So, cookies for breakfast may seem insane, but they work as they contain everything your baby should be eating anyway.
+A word of caution: These are for bigger babies who are used to solid foods.

 Ingredients